green-fox-academy/governance/readme.md

 Per course per mentor the total billed preparation time can be maximum 50% of the total workshop hours.

+Per course the total syllabus building time must be capped by each mentor role / circle leadlink and approved by the finance role.

 ### Self-education budget
 GreenFox employees can spend NET 300k HUF / year for education or self development.
 Each transactions must be approved by the Finance role.